 Even animals sometimes get in on this act, as in the velociraptor's crash through the laboratory window in Jurassic Park.
 While scales might offer some protection against being cut, it really ought to have shown at least some damage from the collision.

-This must be a Batman thing, because the The Dark Knight Saga is known for its realism — and even it suffers from this.
+This must be a Batman thing, because the saga is known for its realism — and even it suffers from this.
 Batman once glided through a window without being injured or noticeably slowing down (though the S.W.A.T. team members in The Dark Knight were at least shooting the windows).

 In Batman Begins, in which it is even more ridiculous because it is done by actual bats.
 Little animals like that aren't gonna be able to break through glass windows.